danielaparker/jsoncons/doc/ref/json_type_traits/convenience-macros.md

   </tr>
   <tr>
     <td><code>propertyN</code></td>
-    <td>The base name of a class getter or setter with any get or set prefix stripped out.</td>
+    <td>The base name of a class getter or setter, with any get or set prefix stripped out.</td>
   </tr>
   <tr>
     <td><code>getterN</code></td>